Sorrien/td_shooter/readme.md

 ## Usage

-Simply use the [template button on GitHub](https://github.com/janhohenheim/foxtrot/generate) to create a new repository from this template.
+Simply use the [template button on GitHub](https://github.com/janhohenheim/td_shooter/generate) to create a new repository from this template.
-Then, replace all instances of the word `foxtrot` with the name of your game.
+Then, replace all instances of the word `td_shooter` with the name of your game.
 Change the game version as well as the author information in the following files:
 - `Cargo.toml`
 - `build/windows/installer/Package.wxs`
 - `build/macos/src/Game.app/Contents/Resources/Info.plist`